 How to Talk About Book Bans

 Below are a set of talking points which should be customized to reflect your own voice.
 These can be tailored to talk about a specific book that is being challenged or used more generally to oppose book bans.
-The points can be used for writing a letter to your local school or library board, your state legislators and governor, or as the basis of your public comments given to any elected bodies.
+The points can be used for writing a letter to your local school or library board, your state legislators and governor, or as the basis of your public comments given to any elected bodies during their meetings.
 They can also be used to help you draft a letter to the editor of your local newspaper or in speaking with members of the media.
 All of these actions are important ways you can help have an impact on the issue of book bans.

 Reading is a foundational skill, critical to future learning and to exercising our democratic freedoms.

 We can trust individuals to make their own decisions about what they read and believe.

 Parents have the right to guide their children's reading, but parents should not be making decisions for other parents' children.
 Specifically, a small group of parents should not dictate what books other people's children are allowed to read.